project-chip/connectedhomeip/docs/guides/darwin.md

-Each release of an Apple operating system, or developer preview release may bring a new SHA from this repository, which can be helpful for determining which changes are present in the release for testing.for determining
+Each release of an Apple operating system, or developer preview release may bring a new SHA from this repository, which can be helpful for determining which changes are present in the release for testing.

 Listed are the Current SHAs: